shibberu/advising-project/RAG_jiao/data/major_requirements/README.md

-build_chunk was meant for some simple injection \n
+build_chunk was meant for some simple injection <br>
 The chunks are from the files in the manually_processed sub-folder